-Traveling the world doesn’t have to be as expensive as you may think.
-I have had the good fortune of seeing many parts of the world at an early age, fulfilling a bucket-list that most people don’t allocate time for, because they think it is impossible to fulfill their travel dreams.
-Most people wonder what it is I do that has afforded me these opportunities but I assure you, I am no jet setter, I’m simply a smart traveller that knows how to cut corners.
-This article is for those who are longing to get away and want to experience something beyond the ordinary.
+Traveling the world doesn’t have to be as expensive as you might think.
+I have had the pleasure of seeing many parts of the world at an early age, fulfilling a bucket-list that many people don’t have the time for.
+Most people wonder what it is I do that has afforded me these opportunities but I assure you, I am no jet-setter, I’m simply a smart traveler that knows how to cut corners.
+This article is for anyone who wants an inexpensive way to travel and experience the cultures of their destinations.

-If you wish to jet set, stay in nice hotels and eat at nice restaurants, treating yourself to the kind of places featured on The Cool Hunter.. then this article will be of little use to you.
-But if you are a true adventure-seeker, not picky about your accommodations, how you travel and the food you eat, then this will be a Pandora’s box of information you can put towards your next trip.
-With regard to travel, accommodation and food, we aren’t going for the 5 star stellar experience here, although that doesn’t mean that anything less than that will be an unworthy experience.
+If you wish to jet set, stay in nice hotels and eat at nice restaurants, treating yourself to the kind of places featured on The Cool Hunter, then this article will be of little use to you.
+But if you’re not picky about your accommodations, how you travel and the food you eat, then this may be a good resource for you when planning your next trip.
+With regard to travel, accommodation and food, we aren’t going for the 5 star stellar experience here.

-Lets start with the destination.
-There are many places outside of North America that are exciting to see and won’t cost you an arm and a leg to get to.
-A lot of my friends want to travel Europe, but the thing I always tell them is that Europe is one of the most expensive places to travel, especially with the Euro costing more money to acquire as currency.
-If you really want to become a world traveller, I would recommend starting off with destinations that are not as costly, then over the years as your money situation improves or you have more time to save, you can then experience the more expensive countries.
+Lets start with the chosen destination.
+There are many places outside of North America that are exciting to see and inexpensive to fly to.
+I would recommend starting off with destinations that are not as costly, then over the years as your money situation improves, you can then experience countries that are more expensive to travel to.

-Good places to start off are the Caribbean and South America for less or about the same price as a flight within North America.
+From Canada I’ve traveled to the Caribbean and South America for less or about the same price as a flight within North America.
 When traveling from North America, airfare to these locations is relatively inexpensive.
-I say that because there are some places that cost more to fly to and from WITHIN the United States than it costs to fly to Trinidad & Tobago, or Peru for example.
 From the east coast I fly to California yearly to see my sister and I was shocked to have been able to fly to Trinidad & Tobago for less then the cost of flying to L.A!

-When traveling to the types of countries that have a lower exchange rate, things are significantly less expensive and the savings is amplified even more when you travel with friends.
-In Thailand we stayed in a 4 Star hotel that cost us $500 per person which included airfare (both ways) from Hong Kong.
-Not only was Thailand cheaper than many other places, but the group discount spread the cost among us, lowering our expenses in addition to the favorable exchange rates of Thailand.
+You’ll save even more money as a group when traveling to countries with favorable exchange rates.
+In Thailand, we stayed in a 4 Star hotel that cost us $500 per person which included airfare both ways from Hong Kong.
+The group discount spread the cost among us, lowering our expenses in addition to the favorable exchange rates of Thailand.

 Couch surfing and making friends with people in other countries is also a great way to significantly cut accommodation costs when you travel.
-Even if you don’t know anyone, there are ways in which you can offer something in exchange for staying at someone’s house, such as cleaning, cooking, or keeping the property in order.
-Some people are even actively looking for people to house-sit while they themselves travel, all you have to do is plan your trip at the perfect time that they are leaving.
+Even if you don’t know anyone in your desired destination, you can offer a service in exchange for staying at someone’s house, such as cleaning, cooking, or keeping the property in order.
+Some people are even actively looking for people to house-sit while they travel, all you have to do is plan your trip at the perfect time that they are leaving.

 When I travelled to Japan we didn’t stay at a Hotel, we stayed at the dojo of the Sensei who was training us in martial arts (we went there primarily for a martial arts trip).
 No beds, just sleeping bags on the floor.
-We ate at good restaurants from time to time but for the most part we shopped at local grocery stores and cooked our own food.
+We ate at good restaurants here and there but for the most part we shopped at local grocery stores and cooked our own food.

 If you don’t know anyone in a country you wish to go to, here is a website for couch surfers all over the world where you can meet new people and cultivate friendships with those you have something in common with.
 The website is for people looking for places to stay and for people willing to accommodate travelers, it’s a cool community of people from all over the world who are willing to open their doors to the right personality types.
-I say that because people are going to want to get to know you and find something in common with you before they open their doors to a stranger.
 You can check it out at: couchsurfing.com

-If you are interested in house sitting, this next website will be of use.
-It’s run by a Canadian couple who have been traveling and house sitting for the past 5 years.
+If you’re interested in house sitting, this next website will be of use.
+It’s run by a Canadian couple who have been traveling and house sitting for several years.
 They created an Ebook detailing everything you should know about house sitting around the world, you can check it out here at Hectic Travels.

-Another popular way of cutting travel costs is to get a credit card that gives you points when you travel, with no blackout dates.
-Take advantage of this by making purchasing for other people on your card as well as major business expenses if you run a business with a high monthly overhead.
-For example:
+Another popular way of cutting travel costs is to get a credit card that rewards you with travel points when you travel, with no blackout dates.
+Take advantage of this by making purchases for other people on your card, as well as major business expenses if you run a business with a high monthly overhead.

 1. Let’s say a family member such as a brother or a sister wants a new pair of shoes, ask if he or she has the cash and then offer to put it on your card in exchange for the cash.
 You could offer to do the grocery shopping for your family members, put it on your card, and then have them pay you back.

-2. If you’re going to dinner with friends, you can front the bill on your card and collect the cash at the end.
+2. If you’re going to dinner with friends, you can pay for the bill on your card and collect the cash from your friends.

 3. Put all of your regular bills and spending on your card and pay it off immediately.

 I must caution that this type of travel requires a certain level of Zen.
 If long lines, flight delays and less than stellar accommodation stresses you out when you travel, this may not be for you.
-But if you are young, don’t have kids and up for an adventure, this can be a great way to see and experiences places you might not have been able to afford otherwise.
-Anyone considering these methods should assess their situation thoroughly first to see if this kind of traveling would work for their personality.
+But if you’re young, don’t have kids and up for an adventure, this can be a great way to see and experiences places you might not have been able to afford otherwise.
+Anyone considering these methods should assess their situation thoroughly first to see if this kind of traveling would work for their needs and tolerance level.